Frandiiile/Frandiiile/README.md

 If you have any questions about Finance or data, feel free to <a href="mailto:frandile.aimane@gmail.com">contact me through email</a> me.

+I'm always looking for stuff to work on and challenges to solve.

   </td>
   <td width="50%" valign="top">